IBM/data-privacy-toolkit/docker/README.md

 * Amazon Corretto Build of OpenJDK 11
 * Amazon Corretto Build of OpenJDK 17

-and it currently builds using gradle version 8.0.2, offering gradle wrapper as a convenience tool.
+It currently builds using gradle version 8.0.2, offering gradle wrapper as a convenience tool.

 ## Building the project as self-contained jar